tum-ens/campus/doc/gui/users_guide_gui/Tab_RES.rst

 Storages are used by the system to store a single given commodity.
 In general the storage capacity and charging/discharging power can be sized independently by the system.
-The parameter input window that opens when double clicking on the rectangle with rounded edges representing an existing process or clicking the rightmost symbol in the RES header (battery) for a new storage looks like
+The parameter input window that opens when double clicking on the rectangle with rounded edges representing an existing storage or clicking the rightmost symbol in the RES header (battery) for a new storage looks like
 this: